PanPapag/Hashing-and-search-for-vectors-and-polygonal-curves/README.md

 ## Directory Structure

+    ├── core                  # The core functionalities of the prohect ├── hash             # Hash functions used by LSH and Hypercube ├── metric           # DTW, Manhatan metric (L1) ├── search           # BF, LSH and Hypercube algorithms ├── utils            # General utilities
-    ├── core                  # The core of
+    ├── curves                # The code structure for curves ├── core             # The core functionalities for curves ├── grid_hybercube
-         ├── hash             # Fonts, images, and sounds for UI ├── metric           # Fonts, images, and sounds for UI ├── search           # Fonts, images, and sounds for UI ├── utils            # Fonts, images, and sounds for UI ├── curves                # The messaging spec and libs used for all logs ├── core             # Fonts, images, and sounds for UI ├── grid_hybercube   # Fonts, images, and sounds for UI ├── grid_lsh         # Fonts, images, and sounds for UI ├── project_hybecube # Fonts, images, and sounds for UI ├── project_lsh      # Fonts, images, and sounds for U ├── datasets              # Library like functionality we've developed here ├── results               # Manages auto-updates of openpilot ├── scripts               # Files showing how to interpret data from cars ├── vectors               # Code used to communicate on CAN ├── lsh              # Fonts, images, and sounds for UI ├── hybercube        # Fonts, images, and sounds for UI
+         ├── grid_lsh
+         ├── project_hybecube
+         ├── project_lsh
+    ├── datasets              # Plethora of datasets for vectors and curves ├── results               # Output directory for the experiments ├── scripts               # All scripts to compile and run the experiments ├── vectors               # The code structure for curves ├── lsh
+         ├── hybercube

 ## Installing